All Episodes

 I didn't realize that this was such a huge part of Alex Jones' dumb beliefs about the UN.

-And it is called Freedom from War, the United States Program for General and Complete Disarmament in a Peaceful World.
+But what this is, is a document that was put out by the State Department, and it is called Freedom from War, the United States Program for General and Complete Disarmament in a Peaceful World.

 It was written and released in September of 1961.

-And basically what it lays out is a plan they'd like to see for weapons being taken away.
+And basically what it lays out is a plan that they'd like to see for weapons being taken away.

 Not weapons taken away from everybody, but de-escalation of arms.